Harry Foll

 Hattil Spencer "Harry" Foll (30 May 1890 – 7 July 1977) was an Australian politician who served as a Senator for Queensland from 1917 to 1947.
 He took office at the age of 27, and at the time was the youngest person to serve in the Senate.
-Foll began his career in the Nationalist Party, later joining the United Australia Party (UAP) in 1931 and Liberal Party in 1945.
+Foll began his career in the Nationalist Party, later joining the United Australia Party (UAP) in 1931 and the Liberal Party in 1945.
 He held ministerial office as Minister for Repatriation (1937–1938), Minister for Health (1938–1939), Minister for the Interior (1939–1941), and Minister for Information (1940–1941).
 He was a member of the War Cabinet during World War II.

 Early life

-Foll was born in West Brixton, London, England, the second child of Kate (née Lamb) and John Hattil Foll.
+Foll was born on 30 May 1890 in West Brixton, London, England.
+He was the second child of Kate (née Lamb) and John Hattil Foll; his father was a butcher.
 He disliked his given name (taken from an obscure Old Testament figure), and was always known as "Harry".

-Foll grew up in Clapham, attending Holy Trinity and Clapham College.
-He immigrated to Australia in 1909, and subsequently worked on a station near Longreach in western Queensland.
-A year later moved to Beenleigh, to work as a bookkeeper, and in 1911 he became a clerk in the Queensland Government Railways.
+Foll grew up in Clapham, attending Holy Trinity School and Clapham College.
+He immigrated to Australia in 1909 with a friend and subsequently worked on Darr River Downs, a sheep station near Longreach in western Queensland.
+A year later he moved to Beenleigh to work as a bookkeeper and in 1911 he became a clerk in the Queensland Government Railways.

 In August 1914, Foll enlisted in the first Australian Imperial Force and landed on the first day of the Gallipoli campaign.
 He was wounded in the head and leg on 19 May and was discharged medically unfit in February 1916.
 He married Evelyn Bush Mousley in December 1915 and they had a son (who died in infancy) and four daughters.
-He worked briefly as secretary to the state Minister for Railways.
+He worked briefly as secretary to the state railways minister.